workos/python-django-example-applications/python-django-directory-sync-example/README.md

     - The `/groups` URL corresponds to the WorkOS API's [List Directory Groups endpoint](https://workos.com/docs/reference/directory-sync/group/list)
     - You can extend this Django example app by adding views to `directory_sync/views.py` for the other available [Directory Sync API endpoints](https://workos.com/docs/reference/directory-sync).

+13. WorkOS sends Webhooks as a way of managing updates to Directory Sync connections.
+The Webhooks section of the WorkOS Dashboard allows you to send test webhooks to your application.
+The Test Webhooks section of this application allows you to visualize the validated webhooks directly in this application in real-time.
+[Please review the tutorial here](https://workos.com/blog/test-workos-webhooks-locally-ngrok) for details on how this can be done locally.

 ## Need help?

 When you clone this repo, the `DEBUG` setting is `False` by default in `workos_django/settings.py`.
 You can set `DEBUG=True` if you need to troubleshoot something during the tutorial, but you must use `DEBUG=False` in order to successfully connect to the WorkOS API.
 You may also leave the `DEBUG` setting as `False` and connect with WorkOS if you include the `--insecure` flag as referenced in step 11.